 Each of these sales documents is appreciated by your accountants.
 Quotes, purchase orders, sales orders, and invoices can be matched using order numbers.
 This can be done easily in QuickBooks or another accounting software of your choice.

 During invoicing, your accounts receivable department can double-check to make sure they are inputting the correct information.
 After assuring this accuracy, you can adjust your other accounts accurately, like costs of goods sold (COGS), inventory assets, and sales.
 This will protect you in an audit and give you the most accurate information while making crucial business decisions.

 Effective inventory management requires accurate inventory tracking.
 Knowing what orders need to be fulfilled before they are shipped can help prevent backorders and optimize your procurement process.

 Having sales orders allows you to allocate inventory for specific customer orders.
 There’s also software you can use to record packing and shipping details in a single interface.
 Having products in stock when you need them will enhance your ecommerce store and improve relationships with customers.
 Especially when you work in B2B commerce, your clients must be able to trust your ability to deliver products and services on time.

 Now that we know why you should be utilizing sales orders in your workflow, you must draft the template.
 If you use accounting or ERP (Enterprise Resource Planning) software, it may already have a template for you.
 You can easily integrate sales order management and processing into your operations.
-There are also plenty of templates online for you to use.
+There are also plenty of free invoice templates online for you to use.

 Here is the basic information contained in a sales order: